 Consequently, providers and advocates have seen or expect to see:

 Prolonged Lengths of Stay for Children.
 The inevitable result of a slow-down in reunifications is the prolonged lengths of stay of unaccompanied children in ORR custody.
 In recent months, the number of children in ORR custody has skyrocketed to historic levels, reaching more than five times last year’s average despite the number of unaccompanied children arriving on the border holding relatively steady over that same time period .
-To accommodate the high number of children in care, the government has resorted to the use of “emergency” or “influx” facilities, including soft-sided tent facilities in the remote town of Tornillo, Texas to hold thousands of children with limited access to educational or legal services .
+To accommodate the high number of children in care, the government has resorted to the use of “emergency” or “influx” facilities to hold thousands of children with limited access to educational, mental health, or legal services .
+While no children remain in care at the soft-sided tent facilities in the remote town of Tornillo, Texas, which is in the process of closing , ORR has announced plans to expand its other “influx” facility in Homestead, Florida, which will reportedly have capacity for more than 2,300 children .

 Junior,* an unaccompanied child from rural Central America, is currently in ORR custody.
 He is hopeful to reunify with his father, Mario,* who has come forward to sponsor Junior.
-Mario and Junior have a strong relationship and Mario is best suited to care for his son.
+Mario and Junior have a strong relationship and, as his biological father, Mario is best suited to care for his son.
 Mario also understands some of Junior’s unique needs, including the fact that his son was born with HIV – a disease they both face.
 Unfortunately, Junior and his father have been unable to be reunified because Mario’s partner is undocumented and afraid to have her fingerprints collected and shared with ICE under the MOA.
+Even under ORR’s recent policy change, Mario’s partner is required to be fingerprinted and have her information shared with ICE.
 Due to the fear this policy has created, Junior is and likely will remain in ORR care – a heartbreaking situation for him and his father and an unnecessary cost for HHS and the U.S. taxpayer. (*Client name and identifying information changed to protect confidentiality; case served by USCCB affiliate).

 HOW MEMBERS OF CONGRESS CAN TAKE ACTION